wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/eden.md

 ---
 title: "Eden"
-description: "Eden, a specific region of the antediluvian pangaean supercontinent where one of the seven Elohimian creator teams were quite talented and are accounted for having created paradise on Earth."
+description: "Eden, a specific region of the antediluvian pangaean supercontinent where one of the seven Elohimian creator teams were quite talented and are accounted for having created paradise on Earth.
+The Garden of Eden refers to an enclosed research site operated by Elohimian researchers in the Eden region."
-lead: "A specific region of the antediluvian pangaean supercontinent where one of the seven Elohimian creator teams were quite talented and are accounted for having created paradise on Earth."
+lead: "A specific region of the antediluvian pangaean supercontinent where one of the seven Elohimian creator teams were quite talented and are accounted for having created paradise on Earth.
+The Garden of Eden refers to an enclosed research site operated by Elohimian researchers in the Eden region."
 date: 2022-09-20T00:00:00+00:00
 lastmod: 2022-09-20T00:00:00+00:00
 draft: false